mhbka/itemtracker/README.md

 ### Environment variables
 The backend uses the `packages/monolith/.env` file for environment variables.
 An example is given as `.env.example`, which can be renamed to `.env` to be used.
-Some variables in the examples are pre-filled but can be updated, whilst others must be filled out by you:
+Some variables in the examples are pre-filled (but can be updated), whilst others must be filled out by you:
 - `ANTHROPIC_API_KEY`/`OPENAI_API_KEY`: API keys from both services (OpenAI's can be left as a dummy value as it isn't used at the moment)
 - `DATABASE_URL`: The Postgres DB connection string (must include `?gssencmode=disable` at the end)
 - `JWT_SECRET`: The JWT secret used for decoding Supabase JWTs (found in Supabase's Settings > API)